I am a big fan of Kim Komando

 While I am not one that allows my kids to watch TV 24/7, there is still the occasional time that television is a much needed distraction.
 Examples: waiting for a table at a restaurant or the dreaded grocery store trip.

-In regard to streaming, or watching a movie in general, there are the obvious choices that you know are for adult audiences, and that the kids are not allowed to watch, but then there are some movies/shows that are either questionable or that you might possibly be on the fence about.
+When it comes to streaming a movie there are the obvious "R: rated choices that you know are for adult audiences.
+These are movies that we do not allow our kids to watch.
+Then there are some movies that might not be so clear cut.
 Kim's article has introduced me to a site that goes beyond the generalization of the movie rating system.
 The site I am referring to is Kids In Mind

 .
 This site enables me to make an informed decision about a movie choice based on criteria that matters most to me.